 - Cook another 5 minutes.

-These make a very festive summer supper and kids will enjoy helping with the preparation and the eating!
-Take your skillet and a burner out to the picnic table and enjoy your meal as the cooking pancakes set the cadence for the summer evening.
+These make a very festive summer supper and kids will enjoy helping with the preparation and the eating! (yes, they WILL) Take your skillet and a burner out to the picnic table and enjoy your meal as the cooking pancakes set the cadence for the summer evening.